Keshavdulal/btec-computer-networks-notes/notes/networked-systems-security/btec-nss-u1.md

 ---
 # 1. Network Attacks

+1. What is a Network Attack?
+1. Why are Networks Attacked?
-1. Types of Attacks
+1. Types of Network Attacks
 1. Sources of Attacks

-## What is an attack & Why do we do it ?
+---
+# What is a Network Attack?

+An attack is an information security threat that involves computer networks as a medium to
+- obtain
+- alter
+- destroy
+- remove
+- implant or
+- reveal information
+without authorized access or permission.

+---
+# 1. Why are Networks Attacked?

+- Industrial espionage
+- Politics
+- Terrorism
+- Racism
+- Criminal payoffs
+- Displeased employees
+- Name/Recoginiton/Fun

+---
-## Types of Attacks
+# Types of Attacks

+1. Active Attacks
+1. Passive Attacks

+---
+## Some common & popular attacks

-- Denial of service
+- Denial of service (DOS) Attack
-- Back door
+- Back door Attack
-- Spoofing
+- Spoofing Attack
-- Mathematical
-- Brute force
+- Brute force Attack
 - Software exploitation Attack

+---
 # Denial of service Attack

 # Back door Attack